bytewired9/dirtydubs/README.md

 ## Overview

-Dirtydubs is an automation script designed to automate the process of navigating and completing online surveys, specifically for Inspire Brands' Qualtrics surveys.
-The script leverages Selenium WebDriver to interact with the survey pages, and it can generate and input review text to the survey forms.
+Dirtydubs is an automation script designed to automate the process of navigating and completing BWW surveys.

 ## Features